10 great reasons to Choose Washington.

 #2 - Clustered

-The state offers investors and businesses a critical mass in eight primary specific sectors — aerospace, agriculture/food processing, forest products, life science/global health, clean energy, information communication technology, maritime, and military & defense — providing tremendous opportunities for cross-collaboration, idea sharing, experimentation, partnership and innovation.
+The state offers investors and businesses a critical mass in eight primary specific sectors — aerospace, agriculture/food manufacturing, clean energy, forest products, information and communication technology, life science/global health, maritime, and military & defense — providing tremendous opportunities for cross-collaboration, idea sharing, experimentation, partnership and innovation.

 #3 - Smart

 Washington residents are curious by nature, as witnessed by our bevy of bookstores and public libraries.
-31.9% of the population has advanced degrees and the state’s two public universities, private and public colleges, 34 community colleges and workforce training programs ensure a steady supply of highly educated and skilled workers.
+34.2% of the population has advanced degrees and the state’s public universities, private and public colleges, 34 community colleges and workforce training programs ensure a steady supply of highly educated and skilled workers.

 #4 - Connected